Adaptive estimating function inference for non-stationary determinantal point processes: Asymptotic results for determinantal point processes

+We now consider a parametric family of DPPs on $\R^d$ with kernels $K_{\theta}$ where $\theta\in\Theta$ and $\Theta \subseteq \mathbb R^p$ \citep[see][for examples of such families]{Lavancier15, Biscio16}.
+Henceforth, we assume that $K_\ta$ is symmetric, continuous and the DPP with kernel $K_\ta$ exists for all $\ta \in \Theta$.
+Note that in general, it is possible that two different kernels generate the same DPP distribution.
+This identifiability issue especially arises in the case of a discrete state space, where the distribution of a DPP is only identified up to flips of the signs of the rows and columns of its matrix kernel (see \cite{engel1980} or \cite{rising2015}).
+However, in the continuous case, corresponding to our framework, the kernel of a DPP is uniquely determined whenever the intensity function is positive, see Proposition~\ref{supp-Ident} and its corollary in the supplementary material.
+Assuming a positive intensity function is not restrictive for statistical applications of DPPs.

-\cite{Lavancier15} provide an expression for the likelihood of a DPP on a bounded window and discuss likelihood based inference for stationary DPPs.
+An expression for the likelihood of a DPP on a bounded window is provided in \cite{Lavancier15}, where likelihood based inference for stationary DPPs is discussed.
 However, the expression depends on a spectral representation of $K$ which is rarely known in practice and must be approximated numerically.
 Letting $n$ denote the number of observed points, the likelihood further requires the computation of an $n\times n$ dense matrix which can be time consuming for large $n$.
-As an alternative, \cite{Biscio16} consider minimum contrast estimation based on the pair correlation function or Ripley's $K$-function, but only for stationary DPPs.
+As an alternative, minimum contrast estimation is considered in \cite{Biscio16}, based on the pair correlation function or Ripley's $K$-function, but only for stationary DPPs.
 In the following, we consider general non-stationary DPPs and the estimator $\hat \theta_n$ obtained by solving $e_n(\theta)=0$ where $e_n$ is given by \eqref{eq:ef}.
+Note that the distribution for any classical parametric DPP model \cite[showcased in][]{Lavancier15, Biscio16} is uniquely determined by its first two order intensity functions, in the sense that $\theta\mapsto (\rho(.;\theta),\rho^{(2)}(.,.;\theta))$ is injective.
+This justifies the use of second order estimating functions for DPPs.